davidkdickson/basicdbg/README.md

 # Basicdbg

-Built myself a very basic debugger in an effort to refresh my understanding of C++.
+For learning purposes built myself a very basic debugger in an effort to refresh my understanding of C++.
 Code heavily based on the following [blog posts](https://blog.tartanllama.xyz/writing-a-linux-debugger-setup/).

 ## Getting started
 ### Ubuntu